Departments of the Central Committee of the Socialist Unity Party of Germany: Science

-Deputy department heads include Werner Hering (1956–1959), Arwed Kempke (c.
+Deputy department heads include Werner Hering (1956–1959), thereafter head of the Health Policy Department, Arwed Kempke (c.
 1967–1970), Siegfried Förster (c.
-1970), Edwin Schwertner (1976–1986), and Gregor Schirmer (1977–1989).
+1970), Edwin Schwertner (1976–1986), Gregor Schirmer (1977–1989), and Kurt Rätz (at least from 1981 to 1984).

 Security Affairs

 Wolfgang Herger, responsible Central Committee Secretary for and former head of the Security Affairs Department, visiting East German border guards in Berlin on 20 November 1989.

-The Security Affairs Department (Abteilung für Sicherheitsfragen) set the SED's military policy and military doctrine.
-It controlled the GDR's so-called "Armed Organs", the Ministry of National Defence, the Ministry of the Interior and the Ministry for State Security (Stasi).
-Additionally, the department oversaw the mass organization Gesellschaft für Sport und Technik (GST).
+The Department for Security Affairs (Abteilung für Sicherheitsfragen) drafted the GDR's military doctrine, and exercised political oversight over the so-called "armed organs", the Ministry of National Defence, the Ministry of the Interior and the Ministry for State Security (Stasi) and held influence over personnel matters.
+In particular, the Bezirk‐level SED party organization in the National People's Army, organised as Main Political Administration in the Ministry, answered to the department in its political work.
+Additionally, the department oversaw the paramilitary mass organization Gesellschaft für Sport und Technik (GST).
+The department also edited the list of citizens who were allowed to emigrate before being given to the General Secretary for final approval.
+It furthermore handled the distribution of service weapons to Central Committee employees, and organized shooting exercises.

 The department's control over the Ministry of National Defence and Stasi was, however, curtailed by the fact that their respective ministers were members of the Politburo.

-The paramilitary Combat Groups of the Working Class, while formally under the Central Committee of the SED, actually received their orders from the First Secretaries of the Bezirk party leaderships.
+In addition, the paramilitary Combat Groups of the Working Class, while formally under the Central Committee of the SED, actually received their orders from the First Secretaries of the Bezirk party leaderships.

-The department also edited the list of citizens who were allowed to leave the GDR before being given to the General Secretary for final approval.

-One of the most powerful, the department answered directly to the General Secretary of the SED for most of its existence.
+Nevertheless, it was one of the most powerful departments and answered directly to the General Secretary for most of its existence.
 For a time, the department worked under the Security Commission at the Politburo, which was replaced by the National Defence Council in March 1960, of which department heads Herbert Scheibe (1972–1985) and Wolfgang Herger (1985–1989) were members.

+By December 1989, the department consisted of sectors for each of the armed organs, namely the National People's Army, the Ministry of the Interior and the Stasi, as well as a sector for "military policy mass work" (Wehrpolitische Massenarbeit) and a "B-work" sector, which was tasked with preparing mobilization.
+The editorial team of "Der Kämpfer", the Combat Groups' periodical, was also organized as a sector of the department.

-The department was originally created in May 1949 as Head Office for the Protection of the National Economy at the Central Committee of the SED, renamed to M-Department ("Military Department", presumably in reference to the KPD's clandestine intelligence agency during the Weimar Republic, the M-Apparat) and later Department 202 VW in 1950.
+The department was originally created in May 1949 as Head Office for the Protection of the National Economy at the Central Committee of the SED.
+An office of the same name was established within the Ministry of the Interior upon the GDR's founding in October 1949; it was spun off as the Stasi a few months later.
+The central committee department was later renamed to M-Department ("Military Department", presumably in reference to the KPD's clandestine intelligence agency during the Weimar Republic, the M-Apparat) and later Department 202 VW in 1950.
 The Security Affairs Department was then created in 1953.